-Breaking up a family is a difficult decision any couple has to make.
-It means tearing up a life into two.
+Breaking up a family is one of the most difficult decisions any couple has to make.
+It means tearing one life into two.
 It’s a stressful time filled with questions: Who gets the house?
 Will I have to pay spousal support?
 How often will I get to see my children?
-The Nashville divorce attorneys at Martin Heller Potempa & Sheppard, PLLC are aware of how difficult this time is for your family and will strive to help you through this process, providing security, compassion, and results.
+The Nashville divorce attorneys at MHPS understand how difficult this time is for your family and will strive to help you through this process, providing security, compassion, and results.

 For decades, we’ve been helping families across Nashville, Springfield, and Middle Tennessee get through the divorce process as quickly and as painlessly as possible.
 With compassion and expertise in the latest Tennessee laws, our family lawyers will make sure the split is as amicable as possible and are ready to fight for your rights in the courtroom.

-Divorce in Tennessee: What You Need to Know
+Marital Dissolution in Tennessee: What You Need to Know

 A contested divorce is the opposite — both parties cannot agree and must go to court.
 In a contested divorce, you and your spouse will need to show there are sufficient grounds for your divorce.
 These include the following:

 - Habitual abuse of narcotics or alcohol

 - Separation for two years with no minor children

-Inappropriate marital conduct
+- Inappropriate marital conduct

-Desertion for one year without reasonable cause
+- Desertion for one year without reasonable cause

-A felony conviction
+- A felony conviction

-The malicious attempt upon the life of another
+- The malicious attempt upon the life of another

-A lack of reconciliation for two years after the entry of a decree of separate maintenance
+- A lack of reconciliation for two years after the entry of a decree of separate maintenance

 - Abandonment, refusal, or neglecting to provide for spouse although have the ability to do so

 The Aspects of a Divorce